 The Wisconsin Department of Transportation’s Statewide Traffic Operations Center operates traffic management and traveler information systems on Wisconsin’s interstates, freeways/expressways and state highways.
 For safety, operators monitor over 300 cameras throughout the state to keep traffic flowing.
 Using their control room video wall, they will demonstrate how they keep tabs on current traffic conditions and provide information in real-time to protective services.
 Tickets: Required.
 Times: Sun.
 2pm and 3pm.
 Duration: 1 hour.
 Capacity each tour: 35.
 Meet: 433 W. St. Paul Ave., 3rd Floor (Statewide Traffic Operations Center) Inside Intermodal Station; Meet at East Side Elevator.

 Map out your day using the Milwaukee Food & City Tours Explore Milwaukee Hop On & Hop Off Bus – a hassle-free way to enjoy the city.
 Join our fully-narrated 60 minute sightseeing tour at any one of four hotel pick up locations or any other regular stop on the route.
 Enjoy the sights of the city and then hop-on and off for visits at locations of your choice around Brady Street, the Historic Third Ward, and Walker’s Point.
-Pick ups happen during the first ten minutes of every hour at the front entrance of: The Pfister Hotel; Hilton City Center; Hyatt; Intercontinental Hotel.
 Ticket: Not Required Times: Sat and Sun 10am-2pm.
 Meet our green/purple buses at one of 4 locations – prompt pick ups:

 The bus tour of the Port of Milwaukee will include guided tour of commercial port operations including salt, coal, cement, steel, machinery and fertilizers that move through the Port of Milwaukee either by water, rail or truck.
 Tours will leave the Port of Milwaukee’s Administration Building on the hour from 11 am to 4 pm, Saturday, September 20, 2014.
-Keeping in line with our green marine efforts, we will be using Bestway’s CNG bus.
+Keeping in line with our green marine efforts, we will be using Bestway’s CNG (compressed natural gas) bus.
 This 24 passenger mini coach bus emits zero emissions and will provide a safe and comfortable tour without the pollution.
 The last stop will be at the Coast Guard who will have displays of their equipment they use in their rescue and pollution response efforts as well as a tour of their Sector Lake Michigan facilities.
-Additionally, they will be giving a presentation on the recently released book on the history of the Coast Guard facility in Milwaukee.
-Tickets: Required.
 Times: Sat.11am-4pm on the hour.
 Duration: 1 hour.
 Capacity each tour: 24.
 Meet: Port of Milwaukee Administration Building: 2323 S. Lincoln Memorial Drive.